-Use different ways to search for a job
+Step 10: Use different ways to search for a job

 Once clear on what you want you must use a variety of methods to get there.
-Of course you will look at online job sites, and make sure you get the best out of these sites - take some time to review their terms, check how many versions of your CV you can upload, the types of jobs they publicise and read the advice they share.
+Of course you will look at online job sites, and make sure you get the best out of job search sites.
+Take some time to understand how to get the best from each site.
+Check how many versions of your CV you can upload, the types of jobs they publicise, read the advice they share.

-Don't spend all your time looking online; also get out there talking with people, getting yourself known, increasing your profile.
-Far more time should be spent on this than passively looking for jobs to apply for.
+Don't spend all your time looking online, also get out there talking with people, getting yourself known, increasing your profile.